Select Entry Accelerated Learning Program

 - NAPLAN test results

-An interview for the short-listed applicants will be held on Monday 28th – Tuesday 29th May, 2018 at the Ocean Grove Campus.
+An interview for the short-listed applicants will be held on Monday 27th – Tuesday 28th May, 2019 at the Drysdale Campus, following the results of the ICAS testing.